nopitan/bookmarklet-to-remove-ads-from-twitter-timeline/README.md

 ## Usage

-Add a bookmark to your browser, and put the content of [bookmarklet_en.js](bookmarklet_en.js) in the URL field.
+1. Add a bookmark to your browser, and put the content of [bookmarklet_en.js](bookmarklet_en.js) in the URL field.

+1. Click the bookmark created above when you're annoyed by the ads on Twitter timeline.
+This will make you feel better!

 ## Note